taylorconor/threeboard/documentation/threeboard/simulator_build_instructions.md

    sudo make install RELEASE=1
    ```
 6. Navigate to the `threeboard/firmware` directory of your threeboard project clone.
-7. Run the threbeoard simulator:
+7. Run the threeboard simulator:
    ```
    bazel run //simulator:simulator
    ```